 - South Australia

 Our thoughts are with all of those who are currently being affected by the bushfires.
 To show our support and to help those who need it most, the team at AFA will be participating in a fundraising activity with all proceeds going directly to the Australian Red Cross Disaster Relief Fund.
-The link to our fundraising page can be found here.

 For a full list of organisations you can support and donate to, click this link.